littleblackfish/find-by-SNP/README.md

 #### Running

-The python script identify.py is the backbone of this tool, it has 2 required positional arguments.
-The identifier will take in
+The python script identify.py is the backbone of this tool, it requires 2 positional arguments.
+It will take in

 1. the **map/ped base file path** and look for a %.map/%.ped or %.map.gz/%.ped.gz file pair in the specified path.
 2. the **unknown sample vcf file** path